Elizabeth Weaver

 Recent commercial cases include:

-• Disciplinary Hearing before the Takeover Panel [2023] – Elizabeth appeared for an individual respondent in the largest disciplinary hearing to date
+• MWB Group Holdings plc Takeover Panel Statement [2024/17] – Elizabeth appeared for an individual respondent in the largest disciplinary hearing to date

 • Hickox v Taylor & Simon C Dickinson [2021-22] – dispute about the ownership of a painting by the neo-impressionist artist Paul Signac